-- 1. Connect the Front speaker to the green socket marked with ((())). - 2.
-Attach the rear loudspeakers to the connector RS OUT. - 3.
-Your centre speaker or subwoofer can be connected to the socket CS OUT. - 4.
-Connect to the optional SS OUT socket two more speakers for the back surround.
+- 1. Connect the front speaker to the green socket marked with front out. - 2.
+Attach the rear loudspeakers to the connector surr-1. - 3.
+Your centre speaker or subwoofer can be connected to the socket cen bass.

+Connect to the optional surr-2 socket two more speakers for the back surround.

-A digital audio output (SPDIF) can be connected to an optical cable.
+An digital audio output (SPDIF) can be connected to an optical cable.

-Diagram reference: K1, K2
+Diagram reference: Q

-- 1. Plug an optical cable to the socket at position K1 or a Cinch cable to the socket at position K2. - 2.
+- 1. Connect the optical cable to position SPDIF. - 2.
 Connect the other end of the cable to an audio device with a corresponding digital input.

-Connecting HDMI devices
+Connecting HDMI Devices

-Diagram reference: I
+Diagram reference: L